Paul Smith takes a bow (or

 of Charlotte Kemp Muhl and Christy Turlington, and you’ll finally arrive at the

 main runway.
-No, this isn’t New York Fashion Week—rather, it’s Tokyo ’s new and improved
+No, this isn’t New York Fashion Week—rather, it’s Tokyo

 The biannual event, which